The mitochondrial theory of aging: Why your cells lose power and how to fix it

 • Myth: You need exotic peptides to fix your mitochondria.

-• Fact: While emerging therapies show promise, Zone 2 cardio and sleep hygiene remain the most effective, evidence-backed interventions for mitochondrial biogenesis.
-No supplement can out-work a sedentary lifestyle.
+• Fact: While emerging therapies show promise, Zone 2 cardio, resistance training, and sleep hygiene remain the most effective, evidence-backed interventions for mitochondrial biogenesis.
+No supplement can out-train a sedentary lifestyle.

 Bottom line